 Cerys Hafana is a musician from Machynlleth.
 She plays arrangements of Welsh folk tunes and songs, alongside original compositions on the triple harp and piano.
 Cerys is also a member of Avanc and released her debut solo album, Cwmwl, in 2020.
 She has also appeared on the TV show Curadur (Curator), wrote an essay on Welsh music and identity which was featured in the book Welsh (Plural), and recently recorded a live session at the BBC Maida Vale studios with Horizons Cymru.

-Our monthly new music podcast is back with our pick of the best alternative music.
+Our monthly podcast is back with our summer mix of new indie and alternative music.